M-Hatlem/ocr-mastersthesis/README.md

 Digitizing pathology lab workflows using image processing and OCR -  mastersthesis

-Install instructions for DEV kit
+# Install instructions and requirements
 1. First install Git and clone the repository from GitHub with the commnad: